rareval48/Eng-4--Pi-in-the-Sky-/README.md

 ## Week 4/17-4/21
 We've been working on our code all week and we got it the drone running.
 I also have been trying to make sure that the pico can collect data and make sure that we are completing the rubric for this project.
 A little helpful advice for the data logger would be to put the "boot.py" code in the actual CIRCUITPY drive and not on VSCode.
 As it wouldnt actually work and collect data and log it.

-"Week 43331431334341 eee doid" This is Spencers only part of the github that he helped on.

 ## Week 4/24-4/28
 We did some fly testing.
 We're gonna try to use elastic strings because it might be cool.